TanThinNguyen/TanThinNguyen/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a graduate Computer Science student at HCM University of Science.
-I have knowledge en experience in research and development in the Computer Vision area.
+I am a graduate Computer Science student at HCM University of Science.
+My research interest are Digital Image Processing (including medical images), Computer Vision, Data Science and their applications.
+I have knowledge and work experience in research and development in Computer Vision area.
+Recently, I finished my graduate thesis on brain tumor segmentation in magnetic resonance images.
+I am looking for opportunities for one of the following positions: AI Engineer, Data Scientist, Computer Vision Engineer.
 <!-- - 📫 Contact me: [Email](gmail) | [Linkedin](linkedin) | [Instagram](instagram) -->

 ### Contact me